rodrigojunqueiradev/javascript-exercises/README.md

 Write a program that calculates and displays the arithmetic mean of three grades reported by the user.

+### 4.

+Write a program that calculates and displaus the geometric mean of three numbers reported by te user.

 ##

 Mischief managed <br>